What is OT Device Security and Why It’s Critical for Operational Technology?

 Sepio’s asset risk management platform fills the visibility gap in networks by offering complete OT device visibility.
 By doing so, it ensures that no device goes unmanaged by identifying, detecting, and handling all IT, OT, and IoT devices.
 Consequently, this visibility strengthens policy enforcement and enables Rogue Device Mitigation by instantly detecting and blocking unapproved hardware through automated third-party tools.
 In addition, the Zero Trust Hardware Access (ZTHA) approach protects the first line of defense and prevents the bypassing of Zero Trust security protocols.

 Sepio operates without the need for hardware resources or traffic monitoring.
 Within 24 hours, it delivers complete network asset visibility and identifies previously undetected rogue or vulnerable devices.
-This capability strengthens OT security by providing organizations with real-time threat detection and mitigation tools.
+This capability strengthens OT device security by providing organizations with real-time threat detection and mitigation tools.

 Enhance your OT Device Security

-Given that national security is at risk, critical infrastructure providers must therefore take immediate action to prevent harmful attacks.
+Given that national security is at risk, infrastructure providers must therefore take immediate action to prevent harmful attacks.
 Rather than waiting for symptoms to appear, organizations should proactively address the root cause of the problem with Sepio.
 By doing so, they can enhance their OT device security and ensure that security operations remain resilient even in the face of sophisticated cyberattacks.

 For more detailed guidance on best practices and principles for securing OT systems, see the Principles of OT Cybersecurity.

 Ensure that all known and shadow network assets are visible, while effectively prioritizing and mitigating cybersecurity risks.
-Schedule a demo to learn more about Sepio’s patented technology and take the first step in securing your critical infrastructure.
+Schedule a demo to learn more about Sepio’s patented technology and take the first step in securing your infrastructure.